 2. Gums inflammation

-Sometimes the seep cleaning leads to gums inflammation that causes pain.
-But this won't stay for a longer time, and the pain goes in a few days.
+Sometimes seep cleaning leads to gum inflammation that causes pain.
+But this won't stay for a longer time, and the pain goes on for a few days.

 3. Significant tartar buildup

 Excessive tartar buildup on the teeth insulates teeth from too much cold or heat.
-And after the plaque removal, the teeth are exposed to sensations, which is why you experience pain.
+After the plaque removal, the teeth are exposed to sensations, which is why you experience pain.

 How to deal with the pain?

-The deep cleaning process is done under the dental expert's supervision, and they will recommend all the dos and Don'ts for the patients.
-The dental experts usually prescribe pain relievers after the procedure is done.
+The deep cleaning process is done under the dental expert's supervision, and they will recommend all the dos and don'ts for the patients.
+Dental experts usually prescribe pain relievers after the procedure is done.
 Make sure you follow all the recommendations and directions for the aftercare process.

 There are several essentials to be noted and some side effects it may include that are well handled by a dentist.
 Performing the same at home can be a risky task.